local_shipping

 Narangba Timbers has been providing DIY decking timber and advice to families in Brisbane and the Sunshine Coast since 1972.
 Our Customer Care Team know a thing or two about choosing the right timber for your deck!
 In south-east Queensland, we’re spoiled for choice when it comes to timber decking options, and there’s no “one-size-fits-all” choice.

-Once you’ve selected your quality decking timber, use our Guide to DIY Decking for full step-by-step instructions to bring it to life.
-Keep reading to learn everything you need to know about building a deck in your home - updated for 2023.
+Once you’ve selected your quality decking timber, use our Guide to DIY Decking to bring it to life.
+Keep reading to learn everything you need to know about building a deck in your home.

 Contents